 However, thanks to the relatively low quantity of THC found in White Cheese, as well as its CBD content, the list of side effects with this strain is strangely low.

 You can expect to find a decent amount of dry mouth and dry eyes, two conditions that any great marijuana strain will invariably induce.
 However, these can be easily defeated with a moist towel and a large glass of water to keep you hydrated.

 Other than that, though, there are not really any severe side effects to think about.
 While you can experience a small amount of paranoia and anxiety if you try and smoke too much, you would have to smoke a pretty large amount to feel it thanks to its low THC content.

 This relatively short list of irritations accompanying White Cheese makes it the perfect strain for those still lacking in experience with weed whatsoever.
 Instead of any unpleasant, overpowering effects, you can simply sit back and enjoy.

 White Cheese is one of those rare strains that somehow manage to dodge a specific category.
 Instead of the simplistic characterization of strains that help induce sleep, relaxation or activity, White Cheese is somehow able to do all of them at once.

 Depending on what time of day you choose to enjoy some White Cheese, you are able to experience pretty much every single effect that marijuana can be expected to induce.

-This makes White Cheese the perfect strain to always keep stocked in your house; a catch all solution to when you don’t know what to smoke.
-Or, even better, the perfect option for someone you want to experience marijuana for the first time and remains a bit nervous.
+This makes White Cheese the perfect strain to always keep stocked in your house; a catch-all solution to when you don’t know what to smoke.
+Or, even better, the perfect option for someone who wants to experience marijuana for the first time and remains a bit nervous.